OpenDMA/opendma-python-remote/README.md

 ## Example

 Follow [this](https://github.com/OpenDMA/opendma-rest-server?tab=readme-ov-file#example)
-documentation to run an OpenDMA rest service on top of a sample repository on your local machine.
+documentation to run an OpenDMA rest service providing a sample repository on your local machine.

 Make sure that this service is available by opening http://localhost:8080/opendma in a web browser.